Overview

 export REACTIVE_IGNORE=0xa65f96fc951c35ead38878e0f0b7a3c744a6f5ccc1476b313353ce31712313ad

-cast send --legacy \
+cast send \

 --rpc-url $REACTIVE_RPC \